au-ts/libvmm/docs/camkes_to_cp_guide.md

 1. Previously discussed in [`component` and *`protection domain`*](#component)
 2. Previously discussed in [CAmkES Interfaces](#iface)
 3. Will be discussed in [Device Passthrough](#passthrough)
-4. N/A in seL4CP VMM
+4. N/A, as seL4CP is single-threaded.
-5. The ability to config the number of vCPUs as an [attribute](#attributes) and handles multiple vCPUs in CAmkES VMM. seL4CP VMM doesn't currently handle multiple vCPUs, but the feature will be added soon.
+5. The ability to config the number of vCPUs as an [attribute](#attributes) and handles multiple vCPUs in CAmkES VMM. seL4CP VMM doesn't currently handle multiple vCPUs, but the feature will be added in the future.
-6. N/A in seL4CP VMM
+6. N/A in seL4CP VMM because all memory is described in the system description at build time.
+The VMM does not manage the guest's virtual address space at runtime.
 7. Attributes that describe the memory layout of the VM guest.
 In seL4CP, `linux_address_config` attributes are handled as *memory regions* that are mapped to the VM's virtual memory. `linux_image_config` attributes are not handled by seL4CP, however, some of the attributes (e.g., `linux_stdout` and `linux_bootcmdline`) are configurable in the VM's DTS file.
 8. Optional attributes that configure the connections the VM likes to have for the serial multiplexor.
-This is currently N/A in seL4CP VMM, but there are plans for adding a serial driver and a serial multiplexor on top of seL4CP.
+This is currently N/A in seL4CP VMM, but there are plans for adding a serial driver and a serial multiplexor as external libraries on top of seL4CP.
-9. As a VMM, CAmkES VMM requires access to the actual hardware.
-CAmkES provides file server, serial server and time server etc. for such purposes, while seL4CP does not intend to.
-It's up to you to implement the functionalities, or potentially make use of the existing libraries on top of seL4CP.
+9. VMM requires access to the actual hardware.
+CAmkES provides a file server, a serial server and a time server etc. for such purposes.
+On seL4CP, it's up to you to implement these functionalities, or potentially make use of the existing external libraries on top of seL4CP.

 The approach from VMM development on top of seL4CP is quite different, most of the configurations are not done by seL4CP but by the seL4CP VMM and the external build system.
 Take `vm_multi` as an example: